karamelikli/kardl/README.md

 ### DifferentAsymLag

-`DifferentAsymLag` is a logical value (`TRUE` or `FALSE`) indicating whether positive and negative asymmetric variables should be assigned different lags during the estimation process.
+`differentAsymLag` is a logical value (`TRUE` or `FALSE`) indicating whether positive and negative asymmetric variables should be assigned different lags during the estimation process.
 The default value is `FALSE`, meaning that both positive and negative components will use the same lag.

 #### Details

 Asymmetric decomposition separates a variable into its positive and negative changes.
 In some models, it may be desirable to assign different lags to these components to capture distinct dynamic behaviors.
-Setting `DifferentAsymLag = TRUE` allows the function to optimize lags for positive and negative components independently.
-When `DifferentAsymLag = FALSE`, both components will share the same lag.
+Setting `differentAsymLag = TRUE` allows the function to optimize lags for positive and negative components independently.
+When `differentAsymLag = FALSE`, both components will share the same lag.

 This parameter is particularly useful when: